-Once it's time to put this together, you need to move fast so as not to have scrambled eggs on your hands, so best to have everything in bowls ready to go.
+Important: Once it's time to put this together, you need to move fast so as not to have scrambled eggs on your hands, so best to have everything in bowls ready to go.
 Put a pot of water on to boil for the pasta.
-Meanwhile, mix together the salt, pepper, parsley and Parmigiano-Reggiano in a small bowl; set aside.
+Mix together the salt, pepper, parsley and parmesan cheese in a small bowl; set aside.
 Beat the egg yolks in a separate bowl; set aside.
 Mince the garlic.
 Cook the pasta to al dente, about a minute less than the package directions.
-Meanwhile, heat the olive oil over medium heat and saute the ham, bacon or andouille until crisp.
-Remove and set aside.
-Saute the garlic in the drippings just before you drain the pasta, but don't burn the garlic!
-Drain the pasta and immediately place it into the pot with the garlic; toss.
-Add the seasonings and cheese; toss.
-Remove the pan from the heat, add eggs and keeping stirring and tossing until everything is well blended.
-Serve immediately.

 Raw Egg Caution: Although the hot pasta cooks the egg yolk, a caution is extended to children, the elderly and those with compromised immune systems, who may need to avoid dishes using raw eggs.

 Cook's Notes: Add in one, diced and cooked carrot and/or one cup frozen, thawed peas.

 Requires Adobe Reader - download it free!©Deep South Dish☛ Are you on Facebook?
 If you haven't already, come and join the party!
 We have a lot of fun & there's always room for one more at the table.

 Giada's Pasta with Carrots and Peas